 Fungal Diseases are by far the #1 Problem

-Most lawn diseases are caused by a fungal infections of some sort.
-Most fungi thrive in warm and moist conditions, and the biggest culprit for many fungal diseases of turf is from over-irrigation or poor drainage.
-Oftentimes, fungal infections can be mitigated through altering the conditions in which the fungus thrives.
+A fungal infection of some sort causes most lawn diseases.
+Most fungi thrive in warm and moist conditions, and the biggest culprit for many fungal diseases of turf is from over-irrigation or inadequate drainage.
+Fungal infections can be mitigated by altering the conditions in which the fungus thrives.
 Smarter irrigation and drainage can often solve fungal problems with lawns.
 Many of these diseases also react to the amount of nitrogen in the soil.
-Some fungi will flourish with applications of slow-released nitrogen fertilizer.
+Some fungi will flourish with applications of slow-release nitrogen fertilizer.
 Others will completely disappear.
 In other cases, when a fungus has established itself into the soil or surrounding foliage, the best way of treating it is to hire a professional lawn care company.
 Lawn care professionals are trained to identify specific types of fungi that are threatening your turf.
-Antifungal treatments are applied regularly to abate the growth of the organism and eliminate conditions in which they tend to reproduce as well as get your turf on the proper nitrogen fertilizer regimen to quash unwanted fungal growth.
-While some of these fungal infections can take many growth cycles to be completely eliminated, many can be eliminated early through proper identification and treatment by a qualified lawn care professional.
+Antifungal treatments are applied regularly to abate the growth of the organism and eliminate conditions in which they tend to reproduce.
+Homeowners and property owners also want their lawn to be on the proper nitrogen fertilizer regimen to squash unwanted fungal growth.
+While some of these fungal infections can take several treatments to eliminate, many can be eradicated early through proper identification and treatment by a qualified lawn care professional.

 Bacterial and Viral Diseases

 Although it is uncommon, turf can also suffer from bacterial and viral diseases.
-Not all bacteria is bad, and in most cases is a good thing to help keep the ecosystem of your turf in balance.
-However, occasionally bacterial infections can occur in plants.
-The most common symptom of a bacterial infection in your turf is spotting of leaves, stems, or fruits.
+Not all bacteria are harmful, and in most cases is a good thing to help keep the ecosystem of your turf in balance.
+However, occasionally, bacterial infections can occur in plants.
+The most common symptom of a bacterial infection in your turf is the spotting of leaves, stems, or fruits.
 Sometimes, bacteria can cause a soft rot of your grass, which can then give your lawn a slimy appearance.
-Viral infections of turf grass can also cause many of the same symptoms as fungal or bacterial infections.
+Viral infections of turfgrass can also cause many of the same symptoms as fungal or bacterial infections.
 Often there is no treatment for viral infections in plants other than prevention.

 Common Lawn Diseases

-Note that all of the lawn diseases listed below are caused by a fungus with the exception of Pythium blight and Pythium root rot.
-This disease was previously classified as a fungus but the scientific community now classifies it as a fungal like microorganism called parasitic oomycotes.
+Note that a fungus causes all of the lawn diseases listed below except for Pythium blight and Pythium root rot.
+Pythium was previously classified as a fungus, but the scientific community now classifies it as a fungal-like microorganism called parasitic oomycotes.

-Dollar Spot – Aptly named for the silver-dollar sized spots it leaves in your lawn, dollar spot is caused by the fungus Sclerotinia homoeocarpa.
+Dollar Spot – Aptly named for the silver-dollar-sized spots it leaves in your lawn, dollar spot is caused by the fungus Sclerotinia homoeocarpa.
 It produces spots that are yellowish-green to straw-colored in yards and gives a lawn the appearance of freckles.
 Most spots in grass that is cut short are only around 1-3 inches in diameter.
-However in lawns where grass is cut higher, spots can range between 2-4 inches in size.
-This fungus used to only be prevalent on golf courses, though now it can be found in any yard where it is tracked.
-The fungus spreads through mycelium, which is the usually white-colored, thready part of fungi that is visible.
+However, in lawns where the grass is cut higher, spots can range between 2-4 inches in size.
+This fungus used to only be prevalent on golf courses, but can now be found anywhere it’s tracked.
+The fungus spreads through the mycelium, which is usually white-colored, thready part of fungi that is visible.
 Thus, it can spread to areas of healthy turf through grass clippings, wind, or even by being tracked by your shoes.
-It is most common in areas where there is high humidity or irrigation heads are spaced too closely together as a result of holding onto too much moisture.
+It is most common in areas where there is high humidity, or irrigation heads are spaced too closely together as a result of holding onto too much moisture.

 Brown Patch – Brown patch is a serious fungal disease that can leave large dead-looking patches in your turf.
-It is caused by the Rhizoctonia solani fungus and can develop any time during the growing season when temperatures remain fairly warm and humid overnight and there is an extended period of grass wetness.
+It is caused by the Rhizoctonia solani fungus and can develop any time during the growing season when temperatures remain relatively warm and humid overnight, and there is an extended period of grass wetness.
 This fungus usually creates thinning patches of grass that are light brown and in a somewhat circular shape.
 The center of the patch can often recover, leaving a doughnut-shaped pattern.
-This fungus is one of the biggest contributors of disease in almost all types of grass, though it is extremely prevalent in tall fescue.
+This fungus is one of the most significant contributors of disease in almost all types of grass, though it is prevalent in tall fescue.
 The disease is spread through resting bodies called sclerotia within infected grass tissue or within the soil itself.
-It can actually remain in the soil for many years even in the absence of turf, and reinfect newly laid or planted turf years down the road if left untreated.
+It can remain in the soil for many years even in the absence of turf and reinfect newly laid or planted turf years down the road if left untreated.

-Rust – There are several different rust diseases which can infect healthy turf, and they are caused by the fungus Puccinia spp.
+Rust – Several different rust diseases can infect healthy turf, and the fungus Puccinia spp causes them.
 Early on, blades of grass may appear to have some light yellow spotting or flecking along the leaves.
 As the disease progresses, these spots turn into a deep reddish-orange pustule which then can rupture and send thousands of tiny spores into the immediate area.
 The disease gives off the appearance of rust, and walking through or rubbing your fingers on infected areas can release a very fine, red dust.
 This disease generally occurs only in late summer and early autumn and does not typically occur during other times of the year.
-While rust diseases don’t usually kill turf, they can weaken or stress your lawn making it more susceptible to weeds or other diseases.
+While rust diseases don’t usually kill turf, they can weaken or stress your lawn, making it more susceptible to weeds or other diseases.

 Leaf Spot – Leaf spot is caused by the Bipolaris fungus, and is extremely prevalent among Kentucky bluegrass.
 In many cases, these organisms cause leaf spots that do little to harm the overall health and beauty of your turf.
-However, once cutting height is lowered and nitrogen fertilizer is applied, some leaf spot diseases can have the capacity to completely kill your grass.
+However, once cutting height is lowered, and nitrogen fertilizer is applied, some leaf spot diseases can have the capacity to kill your grass completely.
 When the leaf spot invades the entire plant from crown to root, it is referred to as melting out.
-Leaf spot can be troublesome because the fungal spores reside in dormant grass and soil and becomes activated in the cool, wet weather of spring.
-Spores are produced on the blades of grass, then rain splashes the spores onto surrounding newly emerging blades causing the spread of the disease.
-Continuing generations of spores are produced in mid to late spring which then wash to the crown and root areas, causing the melting out of the entire plant.
+Leaf spot can be troublesome because the fungal spores reside in dormant grass and soil and become activated in the cool, wet weather of spring.
+Spores are produced on the blades of grass and rain splashes the spores onto surrounding newly emerging blades causing the spread of the disease.
+Continuing generations of spores are produced in mid to late spring, which wash to the crown and root areas, causing the melting out of the entire plant.

-Fairy Rings – Fairy rings are caused by various mushroom spores.
+Fairy Rings – Various mushroom spores cause fairy rings.
 They can either appear in yards as rings of richly green and fast-growing grass or the complete opposite–rings of thinning yellow and slow-growing grass.
-The rings can range in size from anywhere between a couple feet to a couple hundred feet across and may contain a center of weakened or dead grass.
+The rings can range in size from anywhere between a couple feet to a couple of hundred feet across and may contain a center of weakened or dead grass.
 The first signs of a fairy ring are often a crop of mushrooms or toadstools just outside the rings and typically crop up in late summer or early fall during periods of intense moisture.
 They are spread through colonies of mushroom fungi that can live in soil or thatch and continue to grow outward year after year.
-They don’t generally cause serious harm to grass, though in some cases they can repel water which can cause drought conditions in your yard and lead to death of turf.
+They don’t generally cause serious harm to grass, though in some cases they can repel water which can cause drought conditions in your yard and lead to the death of turf.

 Spring Dead Spot – This type of fungal infection is most common in the Southeastern United States and is caused by Ophiosphaerella korrae.
 It can cause catastrophic damage to Bermuda grass and are most prevalent during cooler and wetter months of the year.
 Though the fungus does not usually kill the grass directly, it weakens it to make it more susceptible to damage from cooler temperatures.
 It can most easily be seen when turf greens up in the spring in healthy areas leaving large, round patches of dead grass.
 If not properly dealt with, patches will continue to get larger with each successive growing season.
 The fungus is generally spread mechanically by cutting, tools, and walking through infected areas to non-infected areas, and recovery from this disease is usually very slow.

 Summer Patch – Magnaporthe poae is the culprit behind this disease that infects Kentucky bluegrass and fine fescue.
-This fungal infection presents in exactly the same way necrotic ring spot does, and therefore needs to be analyzed by a professional if diagnosing the exact fungus is indeed necessary.
-This disease causes rings of blighted grass throughout areas of your lawn creating doughnut-shaped circular patches that can be as large as 12 inches in diameter.
-It colonizes in roots of grass, and when conditions are favorable for this fungus it will begin invading roots of healthy turf.
-It generally appears in mid-summer when temperatures are high for many consecutive days and there is a lot of moisture–either through irrigation or rainfall.
+This fungal infection presents in the same way as necrotic ring spot and needs to be analyzed by a professional if diagnosing the exact fungus is necessary.
+This disease causes rings of blighted grass throughout areas of your lawn, creating doughnut-shaped circular patches that can be as large as 12 inches in diameter.
+It colonizes in roots of the grass, and when conditions are favorable for this fungus, it will begin invading roots of healthy turf.
+It generally appears in mid-summer when temperatures are high for many consecutive days, and there is a lot of moisture–either through irrigation or rainfall.

 Treat is Yourself or Hire a Pro